dailystory/docs/articles/push-notifications/index.md

 DailyStory's Push Notifications also support personalization and are sent individually to each contact.
 This is different from other broadcast Push Notification services which send the same message to all recipients.

 > Push Notifications will only be sent to Contacts that opted in to receive Push Notifications on their iOS or Android device.
 Push Notification messages are only available to iOS and Android App(s).
-And, your iOS or Android App must also [registers the device id](/api/contact/#api-contact-registerdevice) with DailyStory.
+And, your iOS or Android App must also [register the device id](/api/contact/#api-contact-registerdevice) with DailyStory.

 DailyStory Push Notifications are sent using [Twilio](/integrations/twilio).
 [Twilio Notify Service integration](/integrations/twilio) must be configured.
 DailyStory can manage and configure this service for you, or you can do it yourself.